unitaryfund/qrack/README.md

 ```
 $ cmake [-FPPOW=n] ..
 ```
 Like for unsigned integer masking types, this sets the floating point accuracy for state vectors to n^2.
-By default n=5, for 5^2=32 bit floating point precision. "half" and "double" availability depend on the system, but n=6 for "double" is commonly supported on modern hardware, and n=4 is supported on ARM, which has a native "half" type.
+By default n=5, for 5^2=32 bit floating point precision. "half" and "double" availability depend on the system, but n=6 for "double" is commonly supported on modern hardware. n=4 for half is supported by GCC on ARM, header-only on x86_64, and by device pragma if available for OpenCL kernels.

 ## Precompiled OpenCL kernels